-Task cards can be a great tool in a teacher’s repertoire of science activities.
-They are perfect for a classroom review game, practice for early finishers, and formative assessments.
+Task cards can be a great tool in a teacher’s repertoire.
+Science task cards are perfect for a classroom review game, practice for early finishers, and formative assessments.
 If placed around the room, task cards are an easy way to incorporate movement and collaboration in the classroom as students rotate from one card to another.
 Finally, because task cards provide students with a single review question on each card, your struggling students may feel they are more manageable than a lengthy study guide or review worksheet.

 Below we have outlined some common and new ways you may want to try using task cards in your classroom.

 Get kids moving.
 Scoot!
 Allows students to start with one task card, answer it, and move to the next when the teacher says “scoot”!
 This allows students to get up and move during class.
 Another variation of this is an “Around the Room” game.
 Task cards are hidden around the room and students must look for them and answer them.
 If circumstances allow, playing Scoot! outside could be an enjoyable option for students.
 This is the way I most commonly use task cards in my Environmental Science and Anatomy classrooms.